-From my previous bone broth posts I’ve had a number people ask me how I would cook my two chickens if I didn’t have an instant pot.
+From my previous bone broth posts I've had a number of people ask me how I would cook my two chickens if I didn't have an instant pot.
 I would start by roasting my chickens just like this.

 Start with making the brine.
 All it takes is a few simple ingredients.
 I used honey, Himalayan salt, peppercorns, lemon juice and rosemary.
 I have fresh rosemary growing outside my kitchen which and the flavor is amazing.
 You can use Bay leaves in place of the rosemary if you like.